best data visualization tool

 Limitations

-• Unresponsive and not constructive technical support.
+• Unresponsive and non-constructive technical support.

 • Limited exporting capabilities.